Dark Sky Stargazing at Aravaipa

-With the very limited light pollution, Aravaipa Farms is the perfect place
+With extremely limited light pollution, Aravaipa Farms is an ideal place to experience the night sky.

 Meteor